TuhinNair/fleet/README.md

 ### Map
 * I chose to expose a web server to ease reviewer validation.
 The root path is set to return an image tag with the most recent map.
-* I realized only later that the static map produced (because it's literally an image, duh!) won't provide tooltips on the pins.
+* I realized only later that the static map produced (because it's literally a single png image, duh!) won't provide tooltips on the pins.
 (Although the URL is constructed with each pin having an identifying labelW)

 ## Task 3 (Or how I would've done it)